-- North Carolina's business-performed R&D as a percentage of private-industry output ranks below the U.S. average and has remained relatively stable or increased slightly since 2000. - Within North Carolina, business-performed R&D is highly concentrated in a pattern that reflects the location of the state's population.
+- North Carolina's business-performed R&D as a percentage of private-industry output ranks below the U.S. average and has since at least the early 2000s, but is increasing at a rate faster than the U.S. average. - Within North Carolina, business-performed R&D is highly concentrated in a pattern that reflects the location of the state's population.

-The business sector is the largest performer of U.S. R&D. Nationwide, business-performed R&D accounts for more than half of all U.S. applied research funding and more than 80 percent of all development funding.
-For a given state, a high value for this indicator shows that businesses within the state are making a large investment in their R&D activities.
+The business sector is the largest performer of U.S. R&D. Nationwide, business-performed R&D accounts for 58 percent of all U.S. applied research and more than 88 percent of all development.1 For a given state, a high value for this indicator shows that businesses within the state are making a large investment in their R&D activities.
 Across states, this indicator reflects state differences in industrial structure as well as the behavior or priorities of individual businesses.
 Private-industry output, against which the level of business-performed R&D is normalized for this indicator, is the portion of state gross domestic product contributed by state businesses.

-In terms of business-performed R&D as a percentage of private-industry output, North Carolina's value ranks 21st in the nation, with a level that is 91 percent of the U.S. value [2.2A].
+In terms of business-performed R&D as a percentage of private-industry output, North Carolina's value ranks 15th in the nation, with a level that is 96 percent of the U.S. value [2.2A].
 Moreover, the value of North Carolina's business-performed R&D as a percentage of private-industry output is 43 percent of the value of the top-ranking state, California.

-This modest ranking reflects North Carolina's economic history, which is heavily based in agricultural, industrial, and branch-plant operations.
-Because of this, comparatively few companies within the state have significant research operations, which typically locate at or near company headquarters, often located outside of North Carolina.
-Although it peaked in 2013, North Carolina's businessperformed R&D rate has remained relatively stable or increased slightly since 2000.
-The rate for the U.S. overall has remained relatively stable or decreased slightly since 2000 [2.28].
+This ranking reflects North Carolina's economic history, which is heavily based in agricultural, industrial, and branch-plant operations.
+Because of this, historically, comparatively few companies within the state have had significant research operations, which typically locate at or near company headquarters, often located outside of North Carolina.
+This is changing over time, however, as North Carolina's businessperformed R&D rate has increased nearly 20 percent since 2000, much faster than the rate for the U.S. overall, just over two percent [2.2B].